 In response to the increased risks arising as a result of the COVID-19, the European Commission has identified that, amongst the possible consequences of the current economic shock, is an increased potential risk to European strategic industries, in particular but by no means limited to healthcare-related industries.
 In response, the European Commission issued guidelines to ensure a strong EU-wide approach to foreign investment screening in a time of public health crisis and related economic vulnerability.
 The aim is to preserve EU companies and critical assets, notably in areas such as health, medical research, biotechnology and infrastructures that are essential for our security and public order, without undermining the EU’s general openness to foreign investment.

-European Commission guidance on FDI in advance of Investment Screening Regulation Domestic Policy Developments Public Consultation on Investment Screening
+European Commission guidance on FDI from Russia and Belarus (europa.eu) Domestic policy developments Public consultation on Investment Screening

 Once enacted, the Investment Screening Bill 2020 will also empower the Minister for Enterprise, Trade and Employment to respond to threats to Ireland’s security and public order posed by particular types of foreign investment, and to prevent or mitigate such threats.
 Under the proposed legislation, the Minister will be able to assess, investigate, authorise, condition, prohibit or unwind foreign investments from outside of the EU, based on a range of security and public order criteria.